The Ellen DeGeneres Show: Dancing

 Since the show's debut, DeGeneres has segued from her opening monologue by doing a dance.
 The dancing proved to be extremely popular with viewers, and has since progressed to a segment where DeGeneres dances into the audience, sometimes borrowing a coat or purse from someone's chair, and taking it with her.
 She has also featured a segment in which people teach her new dance moves.

 One of her most famous dance moves is dancing over the table, where she straddles the coffee table and dances from one end to the other.
 Although she does not do it every day, dancing over the table is a recurring theme.
 As an April Fools' Day prank in 2009, the show's staff placed a wider table top over her normal table.
 During the show, when DeGeneres attempted to dance over it, she barely made it across, being forced on her tip-toes and using the table as leverage.
 On the seventh-season premiere, DeGeneres performed a dance segment with the cast of So You Think You Can Dance.

 In September 2009, four major record labels sued the producers of the show for unspecified damages over the dance routine, for allegedly using songs without permission.

-In 2018 The New York Times profiled DeGeneres as she faced decisions of renewing her talkshow contract, and exploring other outlets for her creativity including her Netflix comedy special Relatable (2018), which spoofs her kind image.
-They noted she felt boxed in with a reputation of always being nice, and the host who danced all time.
+In 2018, The New York Times profiled DeGeneres as she faced decisions of renewing her talkshow contract, and exploring other outlets for her creativity including her Netflix comedy special Relatable (2018), which spoofs her kind image.
+They noted that she felt boxed in with a reputation of always being nice, and the host who danced all time.
 DeGeneres—who acknowledges she has always been over-sensitive—fretted how her audience would react when she no longer wanted to dance.
-Her Christian Scientist upbringing included her father's psyche, “He was a very fearful man, he couldn't hear or engage with anything unpleasant.”
+Her Christian Scientist upbringing included her father's psyche, "He was a very fearful man, he couldn't hear or engage with anything unpleasant."